 To keep students on track with deadlines or check their comprehension, you might have them take quizzes or submit work online for you to review.

-Assignments are a platform where students can submit a deliverable of some kind–a document, a video, an audio file, etc.–for subsequent assessment.
+Through Assignments, students can submit a deliverable of some kind–a document, a video, an audio file, etc.–for subsequent assessment.
 Submissions are time-stamped and grades can be recorded online.
 Grading itself can be done online, or submissions can be downloaded and printed.
 Click on ‘Assignments’ in the left-hand course navigation bar, and click the ‘+Assignment’ button.
 More documentation on Assignments is available from the Center for Teaching Excellence.